 A lot has been said over the past few weeks concerning the sexual content of Mass Effect, most notably the controversially unresearched Fox TV spot below.
-As a former member of the dev team responsible, (who directed a portion of the motion-capture actors involved – though full cutscenes weren’t my gig), I can perhaps speak with a little more candour on the subject.
+As a formermember of the dev team responsible, (who directed a portion of the motion-capture actors involved – though full cutscenes weren’t my gig), here are my thoughts.

 To recap, the story so far:

 Conservative radio journalist posts 3-page condemnation of “Virtual Orgasmic Rape” allegedly portrayed in Mass Effect.

 Fox picks up the story, (shown above), draughting book author and panel to blast the game’s supposed pornographic nature.

 EA is correct in saying that this is not only a gross misrepresentation of the game, but it’s especially disappointing considering I felt Mass Effect offered a somewhat more mature and substantial experience than that described in the segment.
 I know that others still at BioWare share this sadness that the game has been run through the mud due to a combination of ignorance, self-publicity and a prescribed agenda masquerading as journalism.

 Our greatest mission going forward, (one that is shared with all the most passionate developers I speak with), is the search for legitimacy as a creative medium and cultural validity as a form of entertainment.
 I believe Mass Effect is one of a small but growing number of videogames that can stand against the generic criticism thrown around by the sensationalist press, which makes it all the more frustrating that it should be singled out in this way.